Page Contents

 An estate administrator could be a surviving spouse, someone named in the Will, a relative of the deceased, a friend, or an interested person.

-- An objecting interested person who provides good cause to the court may convince the court to grant restrictions to the personal representative’s powers under IAEA.
+- An objecting interested person who provides good cause to the court may convince the court to grant restrictions to the personal representative’s powers under the IAEA.

 - The authority to act then becomes limited authority versus full authority.

-Full Authority vs Limited Authority under IAEA
+Full Authority vs Limited Authority Under IAEA

 - Under the full authority, the executor or administrator may sell real property, exchange, grant an option to purchase, or borrow money with a loan secured by the real property at their discretion.